vi-u/11-Flask-Template/README.md

 To run it,

-first, clone it and "cd" to directory "11-Flask-Template"
+first, in terminal clone the repository and "cd" to directory "11-Flask-Template"

     $ git clone https://github.com/vi-u/11-Flask-Template.git
     $ cd 11-Flask-Template

-second, run command to start web server in your browser
+second, in terminal run command to start web server in your browser

     $ python template.py

-third, open this page in your browser:
+third, in your browser open this page:

     localhost:5000/blogs/5